 Hepburn Shire is on the traditional lands of Dja Dja Wurrung or Jaara people who are the rightful custodians.
 The Dja Dja Wurrung are recognised as the Traditional Owners of Central Victoria through the Recognition and Settlement Agreement between the Dja Dja Wurrung people and the State of Victoria, signed in 2013.

-In order to further recognise the unique relationship of Dja Dja Wurrung People to their traditional Country, and in response to our local community needs, Council has committed to developing a Reconciliation Action Plan.
-This project will begin in June 2016.
+In order to further recognise the unique relationship of Dja Dja Wurrung People to their traditional Country, and in response to our local community needs, Council developed a Reconciliation Action Plan.

 What is a Reconciliation Action Plan?

-The Reconciliation Action Plan is a three year business plan outlining what an organisation will do within its sphere of influence to contribute to reconciliation.
+Hepburn Shire’s Reconciliation Action Plan is a 12 month business plan outlining what the organisation will do within its sphere of influence to contribute to reconciliation.
 The plan is based around three key areas of action:

 What does reconciliation mean?